 The problem occurs when you have to adjust your processes to meet stakeholder demands.
 Often, this can result in making complete overhauls to your business processes.

-You need to ensure that the right solution is being used for catalog management purposes.
+You need to ensure that the right eCommerce catalog management tool is being used.
 To a certain degree, this can pose a challenge since internal business systems vary across the board.

 As your business grows, so does your catalog.
 During the growth period, you need to ensure that there are no inconsistencies within your catalog structure.
 If such inconsistencies do occur, it can lead to more challenges in your business processes.